 |WCI Airflow Reduction||.35||.30||.45|

 DryerJacks are the first roof vents designed to meet the more stringent venting requirements of dryer exhaust systems.
-Unlike the vents shown above-left, the DryerJack affects airflow by less than .01 water column inches of pressure.
+Unlike the vents shown above-left, the DryerJack is dramatically more airflow efficient.

 Considering that back pressure higher than .6 WCI is generally recognized as inefficient, you can see that venting through the roof with non-dryer specific vents is immediately problematic.
 The less back pressure is created by the roof vent, the more efficiently the system performs.

 The new DryerJack is the most efficient.
-The position and curvature of the damper, combined with hood size and collar placement, optimize airflow to such a degree that laboratory tests confirm nearly zero reduction in airflow.
+The position and curvature of the damper, combined with hood size, optimize airflow to such a degree that laboratory tests confirm only the most marginal reduction in airflow.
 Terminating the shorter duct run with a DryerJack helps venting through the roof deliver on the promise this shorter route offers.